- 5 min ago Nobel Winners 2019: Amul Honours Abhijit Banerjee And Esther Duflo With It's Doodle

 Number of [medical] seats must be increased.
 People who want to study must be given the opportunity.
 And they must pass the test.

-Ria: So if the number of doctors increase, would it help decrease the number of blind people in our country?
-Because the trend is that doctors prefer to migrate to urban areas and don't prefer working in the rural locations.
+Ria: So if the number of doctors increases, would it help decrease the number of blind people in our country?
+Because the trend is that doctors prefer to migrate to urban areas and don't prefer working in rural locations.

 When the demand is there in the bigger cities, they will stay here.
 But when the cities are overcrowded, they will trickle into the smaller places so they can survive.

 Ria: Now let's discuss the present scenario of eye donation in India.

 We need over 2,00,000 eyes for vision restoration every year, but at present only an estimated 45,000 eyes are collected all over the country.
 And out of those, only 46% are usable.